meshy/meshy.github.com/_posts/2018-03-18-ubuntu-on-readynas-pro-6.markdown

 ---
 layout: post
 title: "Ubuntu on a ReadyNAS Pro 6"
-description: "Steps and mis-steps taken to install linux on my NAS."
+description: "Steps and mis-steps taken to install Linux on my NAS."
 ---

 A little while ago I was looking to build a home server, and was very grateful